saltstack/salt/doc/index.rst

 configuration.

 :doc:`Globbing and regex </topics/targeting/globbing>`
-    Match minions using globing and regular expressions.
+    Match minions using globbing and regular expressions.

 :doc:`Grains </topics/targeting/grains>`
     Match minions using bits of static information about the minion such as